MichaelStorms11/Modified-Cellular-Life-Simulator/README.md

 '----+-++-------+---+]

 The program will accept the starting matrix (Time Step 0) as a file from the command line and then simulate steps 1 through 100.
+The program will also accept a number of threads to be used from a seperate command line argument.
 The final matrix (Time Step 100) will then be written to an output file whose name and path is dictated by a separate command line argument.
 These files will contain a copy of the matrix with each row of the matrix printed on separate lines and no characters in between the columns.